Impact

 Risk and Exploitability

-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
-The flaw permits an attacker to supply an altered Go toolchain that bypasses checksum validation and is then executed by the go command.
-This allows arbitrary code execution in the user’s environment whenever the toolchain is installed or a build triggers a download.
-The principal prerequisite is the use of an untrusted module proxy or checksum database; once such a source is used, the attacker can serve tampered modules that will be treated as valid.
-Consequently, the risk is significant for users relying on external proxies or whose checksum verification is misconfigured.
+The CVSS score of 7.5 indicates high severity.
+The EPSS score is <1%, reflecting a low but nonzero probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+The flaw permits an attacker to supply an altered Go toolchain by exploiting the incorrect validation when a checksum database returns an empty or unrelated entry.
+The modified toolchain is then executed by the go command during a toolchain switch or build, giving the attacker arbitrary code execution in the user’s environment.
+The prerequisite for exploitation is the use of an untrusted GOMODPROXY or GOSUMDB; once such a source is used, the attacker can serve tampered modules that will be treated as valid.
+Consequently, the risk is significant for users relying on external proxies or having misconfigured checksum verification.

 OpenCVE Enrichment